vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/introduction.rst

 Introduction
 ========================================

-This guide describes how to configure, download, compile, and flash Qualcomm\ :sup:`®` Linux\ :sup:`®` and the associated firmware on supported devices.
+Configure, download, compile, and flash Qualcomm\ :sup:`®` Linux\ :sup:`®` and the associated firmware on supported devices.

 Qualcomm recommends that you read the `Qualcomm Linux Yocto Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27>`__ before starting your build.